 From the beginning, Handshake allowed all employers approved at an institution to search and download public student CVs.
 This level of access, while nice for legitimate employers, provided too much concern for fraudulent employers that managed to gain approval at institutions.

-In an effort to better protect students, we introduced a Trust Score limitation for CV search and download access, which required employers to have a Trust Score of at least 80% in order to use this feature.
+In an effort to better protect students, we introduced a Trust Score limitation in 2017 for CV search and download access, which required employers to have a Trust Score of at least 80% in order to use this feature.
 This change significantly reduced the impact that fraudulent employers had within Handshake.

 Since that time, we have continued to explore ways that we can best protect students while simultaneously helping them gain access to more opportunities.

-The next step in the evolution of Trust and Safety, coming spring of 2020, is to change our default settings so that employers are unable to automatically download public student CVs at approved institutions.
+The next step in the evolution of Trust and Safety, coming spring of 2020, was to change our default settings so that employers are unable to automatically download public student CVs at approved institutions.
 Specifically, this means employers will no longer be able to download CVs from the student search or a student’s profile.

-How employers can download resumes
+How employers can download CVs